scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Summoning
-*3rd Level*
+*3rd level*
 - **Casting Time:** 10 AP
 - **Range:** touch
 - **Duration:** instant

 You attempt to summon a willing creature to your location.
 Make a spellcasting roll, adding dice according to the table below.
 On a success the creature is summoned to the location you touch.
 The creature gets a glimpse of the area they are being summoned to when the spell is cast and may refuse the summons.

 You may instead cast this into a small object or trinket using the 'Passing Acquaintance' difficulty.
-Successfully casting this every day for 10 days makes the spell permanent.
-Anyone holding the object and speaking the command word is teleported to the casting location.
-For the spell to take hold it must be cast each day in the same place.
+Successfully casting this in the same location every day for 3 days permanently binds the spell to the object.
+A creature holding the object that speaks the command word is teleported to the casting location.
+After using it reverts to a mundane object.

 Add an enhanced die for every level cast above 3rd.